 Want to stay a bit longer, to have more time to explore the area?
 For a truly luxurious experience, check into the elegant and exclusive Madrona Manor (and consider dining at its Michelin-starred restaurant).
-For a more intimate B&B atmosphere, try the Raford Inn, a stunning 19th-century Queen Anne Victorian mansion (see photo on the right) about 15 minutes from the Healdsburg Plaza.
+For a more intimate B&B atmosphere, try the Raford Inn, a stunning 19th-century Queen Anne Victorian mansion (see photo) about 15 minutes from the Healdsburg Plaza.

 Written by Sonoma Insider Patricia Lynn Henley.